AboOraig/multimedia-codage/README.md

 - Video Coding:
 A motion detection interface.
 The goal is to allow users to select a video from their file system, detect movements within that video, and visualize the result with highlighted areas of movement.

-Technologies: Python, OpenCV, NumPy, tkinter, Matlab
+Technologies: Python, OpenCV, NumPy, tkinter, Matlab.